Nathan-rek/cam-hda/README.md

 If you need to create a TFRecord, use the following command:

     python3 object_detection/dataset_tools/create_pet_tf_record.py --label_map_path=/tensorflow/models/research/learn_pet/pet/pet_label_map.pbtxt --data_dir=/tensorflow/models/research/learn_pet/pet/ --output_dir=/tensorflow/models/research/learn_pet//pet/

+After model train convert it for Edge TPU

 4. **Inspecting Your Model**:
     - You can use [Netron](https://netron.app/) to check the structure of your model.